LIFE AT GRACE REFORMED CHURCH

 Another aspect of our church life is mentoring or discipling.
 This is done both in small group setting (discipleship groups) or one-to-one (personal discipling).
 Essentially, all our ministries are about discipleship.
 We may think of it as a spectrum, with congregational meetings at one end and one-to-one mentoring at the other, and small groups in the middle.

 Our discipleship groups are small classes that provide members with opportunities to fellowship and learn God’s Word together.
 The goal of these groups is to present every man mature in Christ Jesus through systematic instruction and the cultivating of spiritual disciplines (such as Bible intake, prayer, church attendance, and witnessing).
 These groups may meet on Sunday or any time throughout the week depending on the schedules of its members.

-In one-to-one discipleship relationships, a more mature believer follows up on a new believer (of the same gender) for the purpose of stabilizing his or her faith.
+In one-to-one discipleship relationships, a more mature believer will follow up with a new believer (of the same gender) for the purpose of mentoring and cultivating their faith.

 Another area members can be involved in is gospel outreach.
-We encourage members to go through a Christianity Explained course or 2 Ways to Live (2W2L) individually with friends or with a group of neighbors or fellow workers.
-An alternative is to join the outreach visitation whenever it is organized.
+We encourage members to go through a Christianity Explained course or 2 Ways to Live (2W2L) individually with friends or with a group of neighbours or fellow workers.
+An alternative is to join the outreach visitation whenever it is organised.

-There are many other practical needs in the church where members can offer to help out – such as library, music, sound and video recording, maintenance of church premises, providing transportation, etc.
+There are many other practical needs in the church where members can offer to help out – such as library, music, media operations, maintenance of church premises, providing transportation, etc…